June 2, 2019

 It’s great that something as simple as volunteering a little time each week can change a life.
 In fact, lives.
 Our volunteers are the backbone of our charity and their help enables us to offer life changing support to the people to use our Centre.
-During 2017, we provided 15,314 treatments to people with neurological or long term conditions.
 It is literally true that we could not do what we do without our fabulous volunteers.

-Last year 5,810 volunteer hours were donated.
-As we enter National Volunteers Week, we’d like to say a HUGE thank you to every one of the 52 volunteers who give us their time, energy and support.
+As we begin National Volunteers Week, we’d like to say a HUGE thank you to every one of the volunteers who give us their time, energy and support.

 Volunteers at our charity help in four different ways: